 The privacy settings page for your Facebook account, shown above, is designed to let you specify how widely you want to share material in various contexts on Facebook.
-Access this area by clicking "Privacy Settings" in the pulldown menu at the top right of most Facebook pages.
+As previously stated, access these options by clicking either the lock icon at upper right of every Facebook page, or "Privacy Settings" in the pull-down menu under the gear icon beside the lock.

 Default Sharing: Change to FRIENDS